CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference-Manual/C-commands.md

 ## netq config add cli server

 Configures the NetQ CLI on the switch or host where this command is run.

-The `access-key` and `secret-key` are required for cloud deployments.
-The `text-gateway-dest` is the only required argument for on-premises deployments.
+The `access-key` and `secret-key` options or the `cli-keys-file` option are required for cloud deployments, as well as the `premises` option.

 When the NetQ CLI is not configured, you can run only `netq config` and `netq help` commands, and you must use `sudo` to run them.

+For additional configuration information, refer to the {{<link title="Install the NetQ System" text="NetQ User Guide">}}.

 ### Syntax